Pakistan to take Kashmir dispute to ICJ

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: After reviewing legal, political and diplomatic aspects of the Kashmir issue, Pakistan has decided to move the International Court of Justice (ICJ) on Kashmir after Indian Prime Minister Narendra Modi revoked and amended the Indian constitution to deprive the Indian Held Kashmir (IHK) of its special status.
+ISLAMABAD: After reviewing legal, political and diplomatic aspects of Kashmir issue, Pakistan has decided to move the International Court of Justice (ICJ) on Kashmir after Indian prime minister Narendra Modi revoked and amended the Indian constitution to deprive Indian Held Kashmir (IHK) of its special status.

 Earlier, the government had held lengthy meetings amongst legal experts whether it was prudent to move the ICJ, where already India has taken the case of RAW agent Kulbhushan Jadhav against Pakistan.
 Lawyers of international repute would be engaged to present Pakistan’s case.